jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-vim.md

 ## Context

-This is a collection of useful commands for using vim.
+This is a collection of useful commands and keyboard shortcuts for using vim.
 Most should work with vanilla vim.
 Will label if any plugin is needed.

 ## Tips